Fishing Report For Moss Lake, NC

 Current Report: Good To Very Good

-Spotted bass are in the midst of the spawn cycle, spending time in shallow water, around nesting areas in the backs of coves.
+SPRING.
+Early in Spring spotted bass hold in 10 to 25 feet of water, staging outside spawning areas.
+As Spring, progresses, spotted bass spend time in 3 to 12 feet of water, around nesting areas on protected flats and in the backs of coves.
+Good places to explore are secondary coves in the North arms.
 Once they spawn, females head to deep water to recover, while the males stay to guard the eggs and fry.
 Afterwards, they too move to deeper water, usually close by the spawning areas.
 Look for them on points and ledges near these areas.
 Daily movements find the bass moving shallow to feed, especially early and late in the day.
-Otherwise they spend most of their Summer on flats and ledges along river channels and drop-offs.
+Deep crankbaits, spinnerbaits, small jigs, plastic worms and swimbaits are now catching plenty of spotted bass.

 Largemouth Bass